 Welcome to the Oregon Cascade Young Marines website.
 We are also informally known as the Portland Young Marines or the Swan Island Training Center Young Marines (SITCYM).
 This website can be accessed online via www.SITCYM.com or simply SITCYM.com.
 Information about the national program is available online at Young Marines.The most current information about youth becoming a member and participating in our next recruit training is on the Information-Recruiting Officer web page.

-Founded in 1958 to promote the mental, moral and physical development of young Americans, the Young Marines offer a variety of activities specifically designed to develop greater self-esteem, discipline and self-confidence in its members.
+The Young Marines was founded in 1958 and chartered by the Marine Corps League in 1965 to promote the mental, moral and physical development of young Americans.
+The Young Marines offers a variety of activities specifically designed to develop greater self-esteem, discipline and self-confidence in its members.
 Character building is one of the most important objectives of the Young Marine program, and all of its activities emphasize the importance of honesty, courage, respect, loyalty, dependability, and a sense of devotion to God, country, community and family.
 Young Marines make a pledge to maintain a drug free lifestyle and are encouraged to influence family, friends, and schoolmates to share this commitment.

 The goal of physical fitness of all Young Marines is an important part of the program.
 A minimum of two officially recorded physical fitness tests (PFT) are required every year.
 The President's Challenge is administered as the official Young Marines PFT.
 Estimate a PFT Score with the PFT Score Estimator.